tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 know---what is sometimes called epistemic humility---_and_ the courage to hold firm convictions in what we do know.
 It is a delicate interaction, of the kind that Ross Ellenhorn refers to as a _both-and proposition_,^[_How We Change (And Ten Reasons Why We Don't)_] as opposed to an either-or proposition.
+We need _both_ conviction _and_ epistemic humility if we are to move forward with faith in the face of uncertainty.

+## Balancing Conviction and Epistemic Humility

 Jacob Hess discusses this delicate balance in
 [this excellent article in Public Square Magazine](https://publicsquaremag.org/faith/gospel-fare/conviction-is-no-sin/).